-Income withholding orders are the most convenient way to ensure that child support is paid.
+Income withholding orders are the most convenient way to ensure that child support is regularly paid.
 Indiana's income withholding law applies to all employers/income payors regardless of size.
 An "income payor" means an employer or other person who owes "income" to an obligor and "income" means anything of value.
 An Income Withholding Order (IWO) is for child support only.
 The income withholding law permits child support enforcement offices operating under the Title IV-D Child Support Program to require any employer to withhold current and delinquent child support obligations from an employee's earnings.
 The amounts withheld must be submitted to the Indiana State Central Collection Unit (INSCCU).
-The law also applies to payments owed to independent contractors.
+The income withholding law also applies to payments owed to independent contractors.
 To view the Indiana state statute click IC 31-16-15.
 Below are answers to questions employers may have with respect to the law.

 - Why is an income withholding order (IWO) necessary?

 - How is the obligation to withhold income initiated?